sabyasachi-mukherjee/sabyasachi-mukherjee/README.md

 Hi, I am Sabyasachi and it's a pleasure to have you here.

+# This is new work!

+1. Spotify Dataset: I look at a Spotify tracks database, and try to analysis which factors are clear indicators of popularity of a track.
+I deal with tracks released in or after 2012.
+Here is the link: https://github.com/sabyasachi-mukherjee/spotify-tracks-project.

 Here is a list of older data science projects I have done.

 # Machine Learning